IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_as_a_user.rst

   * If no organization matches, the system exits with legal content
   * If more than 1 organization matches, the user is given a choice
   * If 1 organization matches, the user is offered the option to apply.

+.. note:: This needs updated for qualifiers & maybe adverse party

 * Step 9: We collect the user's last name, any nicknames, and any aliases they have used
 * Step 10: We collect the user's date of birth.
 We ask the user to confirm their date of birth and if it is incorrect, they can re-enter